Marginal Mechanisms For Balanced Exchange: Incentives

+\paragraph{Proof sketch} Fix a profile $(A,B)\in\mathcal{AB}$ and an agent $i$.
+The argument reduces an arbitrary report $(A_i',B_i')$ to the benchmark report $(A_i,\omega(i)\setminus A_i)$ via a sequence of single-object edits, where in each edit one object is moved between the three trichotomous categories \A, \B, and \C. For each such edit, we compare the sets of allocations produced by the CIRP procedure before and after the edit.

+The key technical step is a tight \emph{one-object, one-cycle} sensitivity property: when a single object is moved between $i$'s categories, the induced change in the CIRP outcome can be represented in a symmetric-difference graph that decomposes into alternating cycles, and at most one cycle can be affected.
+Consequently, a single-object report change can alter $i$'s final assignment only through a single cycle and therefore can change $|\mu(i)\cap A_i|$ by at most one, with a correspondingly tight description of which object(s) move in or out of $i$'s bundle.

+With this one-cycle sensitivity in hand, the dominance conclusion is obtained by a bookkeeping argument.
+First, deleting a non-endowed bearable object from the report, that is, moving it from $B_i'$ to $C_i'$, cannot make $i$ worse off and, iterating, $i$ does not lose from restricting her reported \B set to endowed \B objects (that is, objects in $\omega(i)\setminus A_i$).
+Second, misreporting in the \A dimension has tightly limited upside: moving a single object into or out of the reported \A set can change the number of true \A objects obtained by at most one, and any such change is offset by the possibility of giving up a true \A object along the unique affected cycle.
+Iterating these one-object comparisons yields that $(A_i,\omega(i)\setminus A_i)$ weakly dominates any alternative report $(A_i',B_i')$.

+\cref{prop: weak dom truth} allows us to characterize the unique Nash equilibrium of CIRP in weakly dominant strategies.
+Moreover, our subsequent result (\cref{cor:weak eff}) shows that such an equilibrium allocation is guaranteed to be \emph{weakly} efficient with respect to true preferences.
+However, since trichotomous marginals are so coarse, \emph{weak} efficiency is much weaker than efficiency.
+In this sense, CIRP is an unsuitable solution in such settings since truth-telling is weakly dominated and equilibrium is inefficient.

+Given the importance of efficiency in applications, we ask whether we can do better in terms of balancing efficiency, individual rationality, and incentives on the trichotomous domain.
+We provide a novel algorithm that provides agents with better incentives to reveal their middle indifference class truthfully and ensures that truth-telling is not weakly dominated.

-We now construct an algorithm that delivers an unambiguously individually rational and unambiguously efficient matching for any profile in the trichotomous domain.
-In Subsection~\ref{sec:incentives}, we will discuss the incentive properties of the induced direct mechanism.
-Our algorithm uses a series of serial dictatorships on the set of component-wise individually rational matchings that only relies on which non-endowed objects are in an agent's \B set once it can no longer improve that agent (by giving her more of her \A objects).
-To formally define our algorithm, we first define a sequence of functions $\mathcal{M}^t$ ($t\in\{1,\dots,n\}$) that map a profile profile $(A,B)\in\mathcal {AB}$ and a component-wise individually rational matching $\mu$ to a set of matchings as follows: \begin{description} \item[ \textbf{Step 0:}] Let $\mathcal{M}^0(A,B, \mu)$ be the set of all component-wise individually rational matchings at $(A,B)$ that weakly Pareto-improve on $\mu$.
+Our algorithm uses a series of serial dictatorships on the set of component-wise individually rational allocations that only relies on which non-endowed objects are in an agent's \B set once it can no longer improve that agent (by giving her more of her \A objects).
+To formally define our algorithm, we first augment the definition of the CIRP algorithm with a "current" allocation $\mu$: \begin{description} \item[ \textbf{Step 0:}] Let $\mathcal{M}^0(A,B, \mu)$ be the set of all component-wise individually rational allocations at $(A,B)$ that weakly welfare-improve on $\mu$ for all agents.

 \item[\textbf{Step \boldmath $t\in\{1,\ldots,n\}$:}] Let

 be the \emph{promise to agent $t$} and